 Lexmark includes design features that improve website accessibility for visitors who use screen-reader and screen-magnifier software, such as alternative text for images and graphs, list-oriented navigation and header tags.

 Lexmark strives to create a positive experience for all users, regardless of the device used to access our site.
 For this reason, our site has been designed to ensure that all devices provide a similar user experience.
 We aim to make visiting our site a productive experience for all individuals.

 The Lexmark Accessibility Council seeks input from customers with disabilities to better understand their unique requirements.
 We visit our customers to discuss how our printing and software solutions can increase productivity in the workplace.
 We also meet with them to see how they currently use Lexmark solutions and to hear their ideas and suggestions for future solutions applications.
 For example, Lexmark incorporated customer feedback into our latest smart card authentication solution and into our control panels to improve tactility.
 User input helps us optimize our accessibility solutions for continued effectiveness in the workplace.

 We are guided by current and developing standards and regulations that prescribe best practices in the development of office equipment, software solutions and communications.
-Section 508 of the United States Rehabilitation Act, European Standard EN301549, and Web Content Accessibility Guidelines (W3C WCAG 2.0 AA) are examples of the many national and international standards and regulations that we apply to our designs.
+Original Section 508 Standards (2000) and Revised Section 508 Standards (2017) of the United States Rehabilitation Act, European Standard EN301549, and Web Content Accessibility Guidelines (W3C WCAG 2.0 AA) are examples of the many national and international standards and regulations that we apply to our designs.